-The London School of Hygiene & Tropical Medicine centres lead cross-School research and teaching initiatives.
-These centres are multi-disciplinary, drawing on expertise from across the School to address global health challenges.
-These centres have long-standing and extensive partnerships, especially in low and middle-income countries, working on a broad range of health issues, such as gender violence and health, global mental health, nutrition, non-communicable diseases, HIV/ AIDS, TB and malaria, as well as health service delivery and health economics.
+School Centres draw on a wide-range of expertise from across the School to address global health challenges.
+They have long-standing and extensive partnerships, especially in low and middle-income countries, working on a broad range of health issues, such as gender violence and health, global mental health, nutrition, non-communicable diseases, HIV/ AIDS, TB and malaria, as well as health service delivery and health economics.

-MARCH : Maternal and Reproductive Child Health
+- MARCH : Maternal and Reproductive Child Health

-Centre for Global Mental Health
+- Centre for Global Mental Health

-Centre for Global Non-Communicable Diseases
+- Centre for Global Non-Communicable Diseases